microsoft/vscode-wiki/Build-Master.md

 ## Process

-Make sure to pay attention to the #build Slack channel.
+Given build failures, make sure to pay attention to the [#build Slack channel](https://vscodeteam.slack.com/messages/C1Y427SES).
+It should notify who's likely responsible.

 When there are **hygiene** or **compilation errors**, push a commit that fixes them and ping the responsible dev.
 If the fix isn't trivial, bring in the related developer to come up with a fix.